 A recent Samsung TV will automatically configure for the sound bar.
 However, if your TV is from another manufacturer, you will need to ensure that the ARC is correctly set up.

 The SmartThings app, the TV remote, or the supplied controller can be used.
 You can play audio from another Samsung device via Group Play and control various smart home appliances.

 Your voice can control Amazon Alexa devices.
 Change the soundbar’s name to Living Room in SmartThings.
 Next, search for Samsung Wireless Audio under skills in Alexa voice control and enable it.
 The HW-Q80R can then be controlled by you using phrases like Alexa volume up in Living Room.

-To test, I connected two lossless sources directly via the HDMI inputs to the soundbar: a Panasonic BP-UB820 UHD Bluray player and a PS4 Pro.
+To test, I connected two lossless sources directly via the HDMI to the sound bar: a Panasonic BP-UB820 UHD Bluray player and a PS4 Pro.
 An Apple TV 4K was connected to the Samsung QE75Q950R.
-The audio was sent back via HDMI-ARC.
-I also sent audio via ARC from the TV’s built-in video streaming apps to the soundbar.
+The audio was sent back via ARC.
+I also sent audio via ARC from the TV’s built-in video streaming apps to the sound bar.

 Although installation is simple, the setup of the channels is complicated.

 The Samsung HWQ80R was a highly effective performer, mainly used as a subwoofer and sound bar combination.
 The bar could rely on its strengths in size, build and sound quality under these conditions.
 It sounds great with music, TV, movies, and games, making it an excellent all-rounder.